-When comes the time to schedule the 30-hour portion of Driver Education, students and parents have a choice to make: classroom education or online classes?
+When comes the time to schedule the 30-hour portion of Driver Education, students and parents have a choice to make: classroom education or online at-your-own-pace classes?
 Let's look at the various factors weighing on this decision:

 1 - Cost

 Many families choose online classes, thinking it will be cheaper.
 It's rarely the case.
 That's because after your student has obtained the learner permit, another requirement in order to receive a license before the age of 16½ is to drive for 6 hours with a State-certified instructor.
 At the cost of $125 for a 2-hour drive (in our car), the total cost of behind-the-wheel instruction is $375.
 Our complete package includes the 30-hour classroom instruction, the permit test, and the 6 hours of behind-the-wheel drive for $450.

 Unless the online class alone costs less than $75, you will end up paying more for your student's license if you take an online class.

 Since the State requirement for online classes is 30 hours (exactly 1800 minutes), online classes all need to track the time the student spends on the program.
 Obviously, they can't track if the student is focused on the important content, or even in front of their screen, but the actual running time of the instruction program is tracked.
 Any glitch in the internet connection, and some time has to be spent again, running the program in order to be recorded toward the total required time.
 Parents have stated that there have been multiple times when a module’s time was not recorded properly, and the student had to redo completed work.

 In theory, the time requirement is identical...
 IF every technical aspect works perfectly, and if no section has to be played again.
 The student attention level, however, is probably not quite as sustained in front of a screen as it is in front of a classroom instructor.